-Staff have attended a variety of training courses, including Personalised Learning for Reading, Dyslexia Awareness, Speech & Language training, Maths for Under Achievers training and Computer aided learning for
+Staff have attended a variety of training courses, including Personalised Learning for Reading, Dyslexia Awareness, Speech & Language training, Computer aided learning for SEN, Zones of Regulation and Autism Awareness.

-SEN

 - All our teachers are qualified teachers. - Our intervention groups are run by a qualified teacher. - Our SENCO is qualified teacher with many years of experience, and has achieved the National Training in Special Educational Needs Co-ordination. - Our SEN Governor is an experienced governor with a special interest in SEN. - Our teaching assistants and lunchtime assistants have had a variety of training as outlined above.